jessecookedesign/100-days-of-code/log.md

 **Today's Progress**: Didn't have much time, ran through most of "JavaScript in 14 minutes"

 **Thoughts:** Very useful and helpful breakdown on the basics.
 It was a good refresher!

+### Day 007: May 18, 2019

+**Today's Progress**: Didn't have much time, again, but ran through more of "JavaScript in 14 Minutes"

+**Thoughts:** This is definitely longer than 14 minutes but it's been extremely helpful!